FirebaseExtended/bolt/docs/language.md

 to use any other character in a property name, you can enclose them in quotes (note that Firebase allows any character in a path *except* for `.`, `$`, `#`, `[`, `[`, `/`, or control characters).

+When a type statement contains a wildcard property, i.e. a property starting with the `$`-character, the value is allowed to have an arbitrary number of extra properties.
+When there is no wildcard property, the value can only have the properties defined in the type statement.
+A type can have at most one wildcard property.

 Built-in base types are also similar to JavaScript types: